punio/AzureTableTest/README.md

 # Write

-The write process will work rewrite the process here because an exception will occur in ```Azure/azure-sdk-for-net/.../Utf8JsonWriterExtensions.cs```.
+The write process will work rewrite the process here because an exception will occur in ```Azure/Core/.../Utf8JsonWriterExtensions.cs (microsoft.azure.autorest.csharp)```.

 ```cs
 case double d: